 Florida Probate Law Group is proud to partner with plaintiff’s law firms across the state to facilitate settlement related probate administrations, guardianships for minor children, and special needs trusts.
 Relying on an experienced Florida settlement support lawyer ensures that your claim is resolved in compliance with Florida law, and that the settlement can not be undone in the future.
 Our firm will make sure that your client receives the maximum benefit from their settlement by avoiding ineligible estate creditors, protecting government benefits, and safeguarding the assets of minors.
 If you need to sue a deceased defendant, our firm can likewise assist with creating the defendant’s estate so that your lawsuit can proceed.
-Our firm works statewide, on a flat fee basis, either billing at settlement or alternatively paid directly by insurance carries above policy limits.
+Our firm works statewide, on a flat fee basis, either billing at settlement or alternatively paid directly by insurance carriers above policy limits.
 Contact us today at (352) 354-2654 to discuss how we can help with your settlements.Wrongful Death Estate Administration

 Failure to quickly have your client appointed as personal representative can jeopardize a wrongful death claim.
 The personal representative of a decedent’s estate is the only party that can sue for wrongful death.
 When two parties have equal preference to serve as personal representative (e.g. parents of a deceased child or siblings who have lost an unmarried parent), probate litigation will determine which of those candidates becomes personal representative.
 Retaining a Florida settlement support lawyer experience is wrongful death estate administration is crucial to pursuing your wrongful death claim.